coenig/very-fast-math/README.md

 ~~~

 ## VFM Library
 `vfm` is a formal verification software for [ADAS](https://en.wikipedia.org/wiki/Advanced_driver-assistance_system) with the [nuXmv model checker](https://nuxmv.fbk.eu/) in its core.
+It can
-It can parse C++ code of an automated driving function (or other) and translate it into a transition system for the nuXmv model checker.
-Optionally, it can be integrated with an environment model, providing a discrete traffic simulation for the driving function to be verified against.
-The resulting counterexamples can be visualized and converted into the [OSC2 format](https://www.asam.net/static_downloads/public/asam-openscenario/2.0.0/welcome.html).
+- parse C++ code of an automated driving function (or other) and translate it into a transition system for the nuXmv model checker;
+- optionally integrate it with an environment model, providing a discrete traffic simulation for the driving function to be verified against; the results can be converted into scenarios using [OSM]{https://wiki.openstreetmap.org/wiki/OSM_file_formats} / [OSC2 format](https://www.asam.net/static_downloads/public/asam-openscenario/2.0.0/welcome.html).

+In the **ultra-cooperative driving mode**, a fleet of cars can be steered by provably obeying a set of requirements.

 ## Examples
 ### MC-generated traffic situation on highway